LaurentHP/pokedex/README.md

 # pokedex
-Training in ReactJS, getting pokedex entries through an API.
+Training in AngularJS, getting pokedex entries through an API.